 2. Push Your Seasons

 Of course, to complement the above suggestion, having crops when other people don’t is also an easy way to sell more food.
 On our farm, we focus on lettuce all through the summer when other farmers don’t bother, and we try to be the first to market with tomatoes, peppers and squash.
-Before these crops really start rolling in for everyone else, growing them first gives you a great marketing advantage as you can charge a reasonable amount and have the market to yourself.
+Before these crops really start rolling in for everyone else, growing them first gives you a great marketing advantage as you can charge a reasonable amount and have greater farmers market success.

 3. Pile Up